-- We must receive your proposal at our registered offices in Venlo, the Netherlands as set forth below no later than 60 days before the 2015 annual general meeting, and - The number of ordinary shares you hold must equal at least 3% of our issued share capital.
+- We must receive your proposal at our registered offices in VenIo, the Netherlands as set forth below no later than 60 days before the 2015 annual general meeting, and - The number of ordinary shares you hold must equal at least 3% of our issued share capital.

-Under our articles of association, shareholders do not have the right to nominate or appoint their own candidates for supervisory director directly, but if you submit information about a potential candidate for supervisory director to our Nominating and Corporate Governance Committee, as described in the section of this proxy statement entitled "Supervisory Director Nomination Process," then our Nominating and Corporate Governance Committee will consider whether he or she is appropriate for nomination to our Supervisory Board.
+Under our articles of association, shareholders do not have the right to nominate or appoint their own candidates for supervisory director directly, but if you submit information about a potential candidate for supervisory director to our Nominating and Corporate Governance Committee, as described in the section of this proxy statement entitled "Supervisory Director Nomination Process," then our Nominating and Corporate Governance Corporate Governance Committee will consider whether your proposed candidate is appropriate for nomination to our Supervisory Board.

-Under U.S. securities laws, if you wish to have a proposal included in our proxy statement for the 2015 annual general meeting, then in addition to the above requirements, you also need to follow the procedures outlined in Rule 14a-8 of the Exchange Act, and the deadline for submitting your proposal to us is earlier than the deadline specified above: For your proposal to be eligible for inclusion in our 2015 proxy statement, we must receive your proposal at our registered offices in Venlo, the Netherlands as set forth below no later than June 23, 2015.
+Under U.S. securities laws, if you wish to have a proposal included in our proxy statement for the 2015 annual general meeting, then in addition to the above requirements, you also need to follow the procedures outlined in Rule 14a-8 of the U.S. Securities Exchange Act of 1934, and the deadline for submitting your proposal to us is earlier than the deadline specified above: For your proposal to be eligible for inclusion in our 2015 proxy statement, we must receive your proposal at our registered offices in VenIo, the Netherlands as set forth below no later than June 23, 2015.